amperka/MobyDig/API.md

 Displays a special symbol in the specified position, or controls special modules, i.e. [Octofet board](https://my.amperka.com/modules/octofet)), arranged in a daisy-chain.
 Special modules can be used to emulate unsupported symbols: colon, semi-colon, plus, asterisk, etc. via plane LEDs or any other simple indicators.
 - `device` - `SegM8` the device number in a chain.
 Can be in the range [0 : devicesCount-1].
-- `segments` - 8 bit pattern: one bit = one indicator segment.
-0 - a, 1 - b ...
-7 - h(dot).
+- `segments` - an 8-bit array.
+The ordinal number of the member of this array corresponds to the letter index of an indicator segment: 0 - a, 1 - b, <...>, 7 - h(dot).